VaoTsun/get_ddl_primitive/README.md

 # get_ddl_primitive
-Postgres primitives to get DDL when pg_dump -s is impossible
+Postgres primitives to get DDL when `pg_dump -s` is impossible
 Basics:
-* SQL is mostly borrowd from \d+ metacommand of psql, thus lots of excessive columns, not used in code
+* SQL is mostly borrowd from `\d+` metacommand of psql, thus lots of excessive columns, not used in code
-* pg_dump -s requires LOCK TABLE ...
-IN ACCESS SHARE MODE, so Eg. in AWS you can \d+ the table structure without being an owner, but can't pg_dump -s it to get DDL
+* pg_dump -s requires `LOCK TABLE ...
+IN ACCESS SHARE MODE`, so Eg. in AWS you can \d+ the table structure without being an owner, but can't pg_dump -s it to get DDL
 * never tested - comes as is

 # Inspired: